ibm-ecm/container-samples/helm-charts/README.md

    ```
 Replace <image_repository_url> with the correct registry URL, for example, docker-registry.default.svc.

+Note:  To leverage monitoring using Prometheus, please enable monitoring and set MON_METRICS_WRITER_OPTION to 4.
+The default port for Prometheus Plugin is 9103, which can be overriden by using MON_METRICS_SERVICE_ENDPOINT (i.e., monitoring.enabled=True, monitoringConfiguration.monMetricsWriterOpt=4, and monitoringConfiguration.monMetricsSvcEndpoint=9103).
+Please see the Content Platform Engine example above.

 > **Reminder**: After you deploy, return to the instructions in the Knowledge Center, [Completing post deployment tasks for IBM FileNet Content Manager](https://www.ibm.com/support/knowledgecenter//SSNW2F_5.5.0/com.ibm.p8.containers.doc/containers_postdeploy.htm), to get your FileNet Content Manager environment up and running

 ## Deploying the External Share container